Author: Annika Russo

 - This same style can be pinned on the outside of the braid instead of under it.
-Flip the bottom of the braid up over the top of the braid and the lose tail is totally hidden.
+Flip the bottom of the braid up over the top of the braid and the loose tail is totally hidden.
 Just make sure it is really well pinned.
 Otherwise, you’ll have a long braid whipping you in the face during pirouettes!

 - Braid bun.
-Follow the same procedure as a high bun, just make your pony tail into a braid before you start coiling.
+Follow the same procedure as a high bun, just make your ponytail into a braid before you start coiling.
 This works really well for long hair.
 Just make sure your second elastic band is tucked and pinned all the way under the bun.
 A cool way to do this bun is to lay the braid flat against your head while you wrap it into a bun.
 It looks really pretty and doesn’t stick out like it does when you wrap it around the elastic on its end.
-Check your lose ends-you may not need a hairnet with a braid bun.
+Check your lose ends-you may not need a hairnet with a braided bun.

 - Some dancers with thick or textured hair chose not to use elastic bands.
 Make sure you test your bun before going into class to make sure it won’t move without an elastic band.